 absenteeism

-absenteeism every organization and its impact and costs are often underestimated.
-As an employer, you are faced with continued payment of wages, legal obligations, and complex rules surrounding reintegration.
-At De Arbodienst , weabsenteeism viewabsenteeism as an isolated problem, but as a sign that there is more at play in the relationship between people and work.
-In many cases, absenteeism not purely medical in nature; that is why we prefer to refer to it as work absence.
+absenteeism every organization, and its impact and costs are often underestimated.
+As an employer, you must deal with continued wage payments, legal obligations, and complex rules surrounding return-to-work programs.
+At the same time, at De Arbodienst , weabsenteeism viewabsenteeism as an isolated problem, but as a sign that there is more at play in the relationship between people and work.
+In many cases, absenteeism not purely medical in nature; that is why we prefer to refer to it as work absenteeism.
 Factors such as organizational culture, leadership, work pressure, and personal balance play a major role in this.
-By absenteeism from a legislative and people-oriented perspective, we help organizations not only to meet their obligations, but above all to work structurally on sustainable employability a resilient organization.
+By absenteeism through the lens of legislation and people-centered insight, we help organizations not only meet their obligations but, above all, work systematically toward sustainable employability a resilient organization.

 addressing absenteeism sustainably